redis/redis/README.md

 After the command operates in some way, it returns a reply to the client, usually using `addReply()` or a similar function defined inside `networking.c`.

-There are tons of command implementations inside the Redis Community Edition source code that can serve as examples of actual commands implementations (e.g. pingCommand).
+There are tons of command implementations inside the Redis source code that can serve as examples of actual commands implementations (e.g. pingCommand).
 Writing a few toy commands can be a good exercise to get familiar with the code base.

 There are also many other files not described here, but it is useless to cover everything.
 We just want to help you with the first steps.
-Eventually you'll find your way inside the Redis Community Edition code base :-)
+Eventually you'll find your way inside the Redis code base :-)

 Enjoy!